msi-ris/Tutorials/rnaseq_cmd.md

 - Become familiar with several core file formats of genomics
 - Learn the basics of RNASeq data analysis, including read mapping, expression counts, and testing for differential expression
+- Learn how to use the UMII-RIS pipelines to perform a differential expression analysis with RNAseq

 ### Required Software
 You will need the following pieces of software to be installed on your local